 By Vivian Fernandes

-(Vivian Fernandes is editor of www.smartindianagriculture.in .
-He can be reached at email@example.com)
+(Vivian Fernandes is editor of www.smartindianagriculture.in.
+He may be reached at firstname.lastname@example.org)